DonWachsmalstift/Diamond/logbooks/dayshift_2/dayshift_2.md

 since no changes should occur during calcination, a very fast heating to 450 °C will be watched followed by reduction
 - **17:25** measurement started **#55393**, 30 s frames, f2=10
 -heating ramp started 17:25, 20 mL/min H2, i.e. 60 mL/min on microreactor --> now also in the MS the H2 detection is significant, but we could still not clarify where the strong N2-O2 signals come from
+- ramp to 450 °C took ~ 22 min; after 35 min no change at all has occurred.
+- abortion in frame 78

+# Cu-Hbea calcination and reduction #
+- air flow of 10 mL/min (on microreactor) to be consistent with calcination of Ag-Hbea (although we know this is only about ~3.3 mL/min)
+- #55394: test image with 30 sec, f2=10, "testshot_CuHbea_withf10"
+- #55395: test image with 30 sec, "testshot_CuHbea_withoutfixedf2"
+- **#55396**: **18:30**: data collection with 30 sec frames, "calcination_CuHbea", start 18:30, heat ramp started during frame 2
+-